 The Hall Art Foundation is pleased to announce a group exhibition, The Passion, to be held at its Schloss Derneburg location.
 Installed throughout the cloister of the former monastery, the show examines the use of Christian iconography in contemporary art, while paying homage to Schloss Derneburg’s long ecclesiastical history.
-The show will feature approximately one hundred paintings, sculptures, videos, photographs and works on paper by twenty-nine artists.
+The show will feature approximately one hundred paintings, sculptures, videos, photographs and works on paper by over thirty artists.
 All the works come from the Hall and Hall Art Foundation collections.

 Derneburg has a long history.
 Once a fortified dwelling, it was ceded to the Bishopric of Hildesheim during the 12th century.
 For the next 700 hundred years it then served as the home of various religious orders: first Augustinian nuns, then Cistercian nuns.
 During the Reformation, the Protestant Dukes of Brunswick took over Derneburg and it became a Lutheran establishment for “young ladies”.
 With the Restoration, control of Derneburg reverted to the Bishopric of Hildesheim and the property was developed into a large and prosperous Cistercian monastery.
 Most of the current structures date from this period.